JustinLove/ai_showdown/README.md

 If you are not using the default AI, you must take care to prevent interference from un-specialized rules.
 Either include the default AI and don't use it matches, or ensure that one of the included AIs has a blank `directory` and shadows all default file names.

+Identifier override: ais.json `identifier` simply sets the mod identifier.  `base_identifier` is similar, but will be extended with the ai `rule_postfix` entries before being used.

 ## Running

 ### Quick Start